 - c.
 Similar Cases.
 Other conservation easement cases have reasoned similarly.
 E.g., Pine Mountain Preserve, LLLP v.
 Commissioner, 151 T.C.
 247 (2018); Palmolive Building Investors, LLC v.
 Commissioner, 149 T.C.
 380 (2017); Carter v.
 Commissioner, T.C.
 Memo.
-2020-21.). - d.
+2020-21. - d.
+Chief Counsel Memorandum Regarding Amendment Clauses.
+Chief Counsel Memorandum AM 2020-01 (March 27, 2020), provides that an amendment clause in an easement does not necessarily violate the requirements of §170(h), but the amendment clause must be considered in the context of the deed as a whole and the surrounding facts and circumstances.
+The Memorandum provides an example of a permissible amendment clause. - e.
 Application to Savings Clauses Generally.
 Wills routinely include a clause providing that the provisions are to be interpreted in a manner to satisfy the marital deduction requirements.
 Some cases have pointed to that type of clause in construing a document to determine qualification for the estate tax marital deduction.
 Most cases in other areas, however, have given short shrift to savings clauses to salvage tax benefits.